Adarshh7/Adarshh7/README.md

 ## 🙋‍♂️ About Me

 - 🔭 I'm an Android Developer and a Data Analytics enthusiast
-- 🌱 I’m currently pursuing my B.Tech in Computer Science and Engineering
+- 🌱 I’m currently pursuing my B.Tech in **Computer Science and Engineering**
-- 👯 I’m looking to contribute more into Open Source
+- 👯 I’m looking to collaborate on **OpenSource Projects**
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to OpenSource
 - 📫 How to reach me **devadarsh4900@gmail.com**
-- ⚡ Trivial Facts: I'm a mythology geek and an Otaku
+- ⚡ Trivial Facts: I'm a mythology geek and an otaku

 ## 🚀 Languages and Tools: